 top of page

-A while ago, I was reached by a lady named Daniela from Consumer Notice, an organization that is dedicated to providing consumers with reliable health and safety information.
-Daniela appreciated my work on endometriosis and asked me to discuss the risks of chemical hair straighteners and help them raise awareness.
-At first, I thought it was a prank.
-Because I was very surprised that my work could reach and impact people outside my immediate circle.
-But I finally seized the opportunity.
-And I'm delighted to share my work today with you guys.
+A while ago, I was contacted by Daniela from Consumer Notice, an organization dedicated to providing reliable health and safety information to consumers.
+Daniela appreciated my work on endometriosis and invited me to discuss the risks associated with chemical hair straighteners to help raise awareness.
+At first, I was surprised—it felt almost like a prank—but I soon realized the impact my work was having beyond my immediate circle.
+I embraced the opportunity and am delighted to share this important work with you today.

 • The first chemical hair relaxer:

-In 1909, a guy named Garrett Augustus Morgan, Sr. (March 4, 1877—July 27, 1963) was just an American inventor, doing his thing in his repair shop.
-He noticed that the sewing needle was burning wool fabric because it was going too fast.
-So, he whipped up a chemical solution to make the threads smoother, and, surprise, surprise: It also had straightened his hair.
-He tested it out on himself and his dog (lucky pooch!) and it worked like a charm.
-The Black community really liked it, so Morgan started his own company called G.A.
+In 1909, Garrett Augustus Morgan, Sr. (March 4, 1877—July 27, 1963), an American inventor, was working in his repair shop when he noticed that the sewing needle was burning wool fabric because it was moving too fast.
+To solve this, he created a chemical solution to make the threads smoother.
+As a surprising side effect, the solution also straightened hair!
+Morgan tested it on himself and even on his dog (lucky pooch!), and it worked like a charm.
+The Black community loved it, and Morgan soon launched his own company, G.A.
 Morgan Hair Refining.

 • What is hair relaxer and how does it work?

-Chemical hair straighteners work by using a special cream to break the protein bonds in your hair, known as disulfides.
-The curlier your hair is, the more of these bonds you have, so stronger chemicals are needed to break them.
-Once the bonds are broken, the stylist will use a neutralizer to bring them back together.
-While doing this, they'll also style your hair into its new straight shape.
+Chemical hair straighteners work by applying a special cream that breaks the protein bonds in your hair, specifically the disulfide bonds.
+The curlier your hair, the more disulfide bonds it contains, which means stronger chemicals are needed to break them down.
+After these bonds are broken, a neutralizer is applied to reform and lock the bonds back together—while also setting your hair into its new, straight shape.

 There are three (3) types of hair straighteners, including: